handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 :::

-Enable sorting by multiple columns for the entire grid or for individual columns.
+Enable multicolumn sorting for the entire grid, or for individual columns.

 ::: only-for javascript